InfuseAI/primehub-site/docs/guide_manual/custom-image-guideline.md

 ## Build Images via Image Builder

-We can build images via `Image Builder` by specification of a base image with required packages, please goes to [[Image Builder]](admin-build-image) feature for details and try a [[build image]](../quickstart/build-image) quickstart.
+We can build images via `Image Builder` by specification of a base image with required packages, please goes to [Image Builder](admin-build-image) feature for details and try a [build image](../quickstart/build-image) quickstart.

 ### Use DockerHub Registry

-Once images are built via **Image Builder**, they will be pushed to a *specified repositories of a registry*.
+Once images are built via **Image Builder**, they will be pushed to a specified repositories of a registry.
 Here we have a document introducing [How to configure PrimeHub using a DockerHub registry for Image Builder](../quickstart/dockerhub-registry.md).

 ## Build Images via Dockerfile